Academic Eligibility Requirements

 - How will your participation contribute to Penn State Behrend's ACPSY program?

 - Indicate your current or most recent work, internship, and/or clinical experiences.

-- You can use this statement to address any concerns that you have pertaining to GRE scores, undergraduate GPA, or the like.
+- You also can address any concerns that you have regarding GRE scores, undergraduate GPA, or the like.